MagmaMines/Beyoneer/README.md

 * **Pro UI (Black Theme):** An ultra-dark black interface designed for professional environments.
 * **Color Hex Squares:** Visual color swatches rendered directly in your code for faster CSS styling.
 * **IndexedDB Storage:** Move beyond `localStorage` limits with a high-capacity database backend for large projects.
-* **Interactive Terminal:** A fully functional terminal for running commands and managing your project environment.
+* **Interactive Terminal:** A fully functional terminal for running commands and managing your project environment and run real **NodeJS** for free, no limits and privacy offcourse!.

 ---